bloodb4th/AbstractBuilder-2011317/Abstract.md

 NAIST is a very good place to study information science.
 It is well-established that the students really enthusiastic to study here.
-This study aims to determine how ....
-Specifically, it investigates whether ...
+This study aims to determine how good NAIST is.
+Specifically, it investigates whether people love NAIST or not.

-To test the hypothesis ... we performed a ....
+To test the hypothesis that NAIST is very good. we performed a happy experiment with our happy smiley team.
 We conduct a very fastastic experiment with our novel technique.
-Results were analyzed using man power The results showed a small effect ....
+Results were analyzed using man power The results showed a small effect but it prove that NAIST is the best place.